-We are a multidisciplinary group of researchers and practitioners from around the world committed to improving global health by reducing infectious diseases through early diagnosis.
+We are a multidisciplinary group of researchers and practitioners from around the world (peer-to-peer network of equals) committed to improving global health by reducing infectious diseases through early diagnosis.

 Vision: Prevent illness, save lives, and improve quality of life through rapid diagnostics.

-Mission: To develop portable, affordable, and globally deployable nano-enabled biosensor technologies for rapid and early detection of infectious diseases in populations who need these technologies the most but who can afford them the least.
+Mission: To develop portable, affordable, accessible, available, and globally deployable nano-enabled biosensor technologies for rapid and early detection of infectious and antimicrobial resistant diseases in populations who need help the most but can afford the least.

 Output: Publications and presentations, joint funding, capacity building (workshops and lectures), student research, and faculty/student training, global symposia, global/local strategies

 "A dollar or a minute may not solve much, but a pool of dollars or a pool of minutes may be enough to impact someone’s life."
-Vangie Alocilja
+Dr. Evangelyn C. Alocilja, Founder, GARD

 "Defend the weak and the fatherless; uphold the cause of the poor and the oppressed."
 (Psalm 82:3)